 Does the 80/20 rule apply to everyone?
 No, I don’t think so.

-There are 2 categories of people I would say, the 80/20 rule does not apply to:
+These are 2 categories of people I would say, the 80/20 rule should not be used for:

 - Someone on the GAPS diet who is in the process of healing their gut.
 It is important to stick strictly to the diet.
 After all, it is a healing process meant for the short term.
 That healing process can be prolonged if the diet is not followed.

 The underlying key is commitment.
-Commitment to health.
-Commitment to a healthy lifestyle.
-Commitment to caring for your body in such a way so as to maximize your potential.
+Commitment – to health, a healthy lifestyle and to caring for your body in such a way so as to maximize your potential.